moxon6/formik-simple/README.md

 }
 ```

-Errors (from yup validation) are also passed as props the relevant components
+Errors (from yup validation) are also passed as props to the field components

+See https://github.com/jaredpalmer/formik for withFormik API

-Based on API of https://github.com/foxhound87/mobx-react-form
+Field pattern `form.$` based on https://github.com/foxhound87/mobx-react-form